jvanname/TechnicalAnalysis/GoldenCross.md

 **More technical details**

-In this post, we use the hourly closing price of stocks to try to predict whether the price will go up or down in the future.
+In this post, we use the hourly closing price of stocks to try to predict whether the price will go up or down in the future and also to determine whether our strategy results in a loss or a profit.

 Suppose that $X_i$ denotes the closing price of the stock at hour $i$.
 Let $A$ denote the set of hours when the stock market is open (and therefore where we have a well-defined price).
 If $i\in A$, then $X_i$ is clearly defined, but we otherwise define $X_k$ for each so that if $i,j$ are two consecutive elements in $A$, then the set $\{(k,X_k):i<k<j\}$ is colinear.